Actual vs. Constructive Fraud in Florida Fraudulent Transfer Law

 Three Forms of Constructive Fraud

-Future creditor constructive fraud arises under section 726.105(1)(b).
-A transfer is constructively fraudulent as to both present and future creditors if the debtor did not receive reasonably equivalent value and either was engaged in a business for which the remaining assets were unreasonably small or intended to incur debts beyond the ability to pay as they became due.
-This provision targets undercapitalized debtors who strip assets before taking on obligations they cannot meet.
+Future creditor constructive fraud arises under § 726.105(1)(b).
+A transfer is constructively fraudulent as to both present and future creditors if the debtor did not receive reasonably equivalent value.
+The creditor must also show that the debtor was engaged in a business where the remaining assets were unreasonably small or that the debtor intended to take on debts beyond the ability to pay.
+This provision targets undercapitalized debtors who strip assets before taking on new obligations.

-Present creditor insolvency fraud arises under section 726.106(1).
-A transfer is constructively fraudulent as to creditors whose claims existed before the transfer if the debtor did not receive reasonably equivalent value and was insolvent at the time of the transfer or became insolvent as a result.
-This is the most commonly litigated form of constructive fraud because insolvency is a relatively straightforward factual inquiry.
+Present creditor insolvency fraud arises under § 726.106(1).
+A transfer is constructively fraudulent as to creditors whose claims existed before the transfer if the debtor did not receive reasonably equivalent value and was insolvent at the time or became insolvent as a result.
+This is the most commonly litigated form of constructive fraud because insolvency is a straightforward factual inquiry—the court compares the debtor’s assets against liabilities.

-Insider preference fraud arises under section 726.106(2).
-A transfer to an insider for an antecedent debt is fraudulent as to existing creditors if the debtor was insolvent at the time and the insider had reasonable cause to believe the debtor was insolvent.
+Insider preference fraud arises under § 726.106(2).
+When a debtor who is insolvent pays an antecedent debt to an insider, that payment is fraudulent if the insider had reasonable cause to believe the debtor was insolvent.
 This provision does not require proof that the debtor failed to receive reasonably equivalent value.
 Paying a legitimate debt to a family member or business partner while insolvent is sufficient if the insider knew or should have known of the debtor’s financial distress.

 Intent.
 Actual fraud requires proof that the debtor acted with the purpose of defeating creditors.
 Constructive fraud requires no intent whatsoever.
 A debtor who made a transfer for entirely innocent reasons can still be liable for constructive fraud if the economic elements are satisfied.